buildthenmarket/Health-and-Fitness/Mental Fitness/Time Management.md

 # Time Management

+## Time is a cost.
+Prepare just enough and do.

 - Activity gets you busy.
 But productivity gets you free.
 - "Perfection is not attainable, but if we chase perfection, we can catch excellence." – Vince Lombardi
 - There are decades where nothing happens, and weeks where decades happen